marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	Maximum of the histogram

 Bin
-	How the values shall be pooled into “bins”.
+	How the values shall be pooled into “bins".
 For example, if you define the bin width: 10, the data will be pooled in brackets of ten.

 X-Line
 	Vertical Line is drawn at this x-value (e.g. to specify a correct or true value)